--H The transition from "sticking" to "slipping" is determined by the relative speed between Coefficient of friction the tire tread and the road surface.
-To achieve the largest possible frictional coefficient $\mu$ , surface pressure should be evenly distributed and relative speed kept as low as possible.
+determined by the relative speed between $\begin{bmatrix} 1 & 3.5 \\ 0 & 3.0 \end{bmatrix}$ the tire tread and the road surface.
+To $\begin{bmatrix} 1 & 3.5 \\ 0 & 3.0 \end{bmatrix}$ achieve the largest possible The transition from "sticking" to "slipping" is ۲ coefficient μ , surface pressure should be evenly distributed and relative speed kept as low as possible.
 In order to optimize traction, a tire's rubber compound must be exactly matched to the standard temperatures, pressure loads, velocities, and excitation frequencies that occur during normal driving conditions.
 The transfer of force in the contact patch of a rolling tire is always combined with an elastic deformation of the tread profile and a structural tire deformation.

 - While driving, a tire is subjected to four types of loading.
 These different load types typically act simultaneously.
 The four load types are:

-- $\checkmark$ free rolling
+- \checkmark free rolling

-- $\checkmark$ vertical force transfer
+- ✓ vertical force transfer

-- ✓ braking / acceleration
+- \checkmark braking / acceleration

 - ✓ cornering (tire slip / camber)